Basir-ku/Activation-Function/README.md

 # A taxonomy of activation functions

-### fixed-shape activation functions:
+## Fixed-shape activation functions:
-all the activation functions with a fixed shape, for example, all the classic activation functions used in neural network literature. we can further divide this class of functions into:
+All the activation functions with a fixed shape, for example, all the classic activation functions used in neural network literature. we can further divide this class of functions into:

 –